Furnace Repair Checklist

 Next, confirm your breaker and furnace switch are on.

 - Look for your main electrical panel.
 If you have no idea where it is, keep an eye out for a metallic metal box in your basement, garage or closet.

 - Ensure your hands and feet aren’t moist before using the panel or breakers.

 - Look for the breaker marked “furnace” or “heat,” and ensure it’s turned “on.”
 If you discover a tripped breaker, it will be in the middle or “off” position.

-- Moving one hand, steadily flip the breaker to the “on” spot.
-If the breaker trips right away and pops back to “off,” don’t try to reset it and get in touch with a professional from Lanz Furnace and Fireplace at 608-291-3606 immediately.
+- Moving one hand, steadily flip the breaker to the “on” position.
+If the breaker trips right away and pops back to “off,” don't try to reset it and get in touch with a professional from Lanz Furnace and Fireplace at 608-291-3606 immediately.

 It doesn’t matter how old your furnace is or what brand it is, it has no less than one standard wall switch situated on or by it.

 - Make certain the lever is facing up in the “on” spot.
 If it was turned off, expect your furnace to take up to five minutes to turn on.
 (If you don’t know where to locate your furnace, take a look at your basement, garage or utility closet.
 It can also be in a crawl space or attic.)

 When we consider heating breakdowns, a dirty, clogged air filter is frequently the top offender.